bartificer/programming-by-stealth/docs/pbs87.md

 ## Final Thoughts

-We’ve now re-visited all the various kinds of functions we’d met before thought this series, and, learned about the new generator functions ES6 brought to the language.
+We’ve now revisited all the various kinds of functions we’d met before throughout this series, and learned about the new generator functions ES6 brought to the language.
 That wraps up our redux and update on function objects.
-In the next instalment we’ll re-visit DOM and jQuery objects, and we’ll use my sample solution to the challenge set at the end of instalment 85 as the hook for that.
+In the next instalment we’ll revisit DOM and jQuery objects.
+We’ll use my sample solution to the challenge set at the end of instalment 85 as the hook for that.
 In the following instalments we’ll continue to look at the different hats objects can wear in JavaScript, focusing on strings and then regular expressions.

 ## Final Example/Bonus Challenge Solution (Spoilers 🙂)